Germany to require COVID tests on all flight arrivals | DW | 25.03.2021

 The stricter rules were originally supposed to have been enacted on Friday.
 However, health officials said they would push back to Sunday to allow passengers and airlines time to prepare.
 Travelers will have to pay for the tests themselves.

 The old rules had required tests only from travelers coming from high risk areas.
-Now, travelers coming from popular vacation destinations with lower case numbers, like Majorca, will need a negative test.
+Now, travelers coming from popular vacation destinations with lower case numbers, like Mallorca, will need a negative test.

 The testing requirements are expected to last until mid-May.